SethSkinner/Homework-Week-3/README.md

 this is a code that will take the parameters set by a user for input and turn it into a random password.
-It will choose between 4 types of characters to choose from to make that password.
+It will choose between 4 types of characters to to make that password.

 password generator: